ritamsahu/ritamsahu/README.md

 📫 How to reach me ritamsahu.safiabad@gmail.com

-⚡ Fun fact A Biologiest Turned IT Professional
+⚡ Fun fact A Biologiest Interested in Data Domain

 <!---
 ritamsahu/ritamsahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.